 Water resistance: 30 meters

-Strap: Natural Alligator leather strap with square scales, matt night-blue, hand-stitched, 16 millimeter prong buckle crafted from 18-carat white gold with signature “Patek Philippe” engraving
+Strap: Natural Alligator leather strap with square scales, matt night-blue, hand-stitched, 16-millimeter prong buckle crafted from 18-karat white gold with signature “Patek Philippe” engraving